 - Ensure the burner is completely vented of fuel. - Using a 4mm Allen key, undo and remove the four fixings located in the underside of the valve block.
-Note that upon removal of the four fixings, the valve block is no longer supported and is free to be withdrawn.
-Make sure therefore that the valve block is supported before removing the fixings. - Access to the main valve sleeves will be greatly improved by first removing the igniter assembly (section 5.6), the fuel filter assembly (section 5.9), the pressure gauge (section 5.11), the liquid fire jet (section 5.12) and the two screws used to secure the external body (item 26, Figure 9). - Remove the coil post as described in section 5.10. - Using a 24mm AF open-ended spanner, undo and remove the valve sleeve. - Remove the "O" seal (item 17) from the underside of the jet lower flange where it mates with the valve block.
+Note that upon removal of the fixings, the valve block is no longer supported and is free to be withdrawn.
+Make sure therefore that the valve block is supported before removing the fixings.

+- Access to the main valve sleeves will be greatly improved by first removing the pressure gauge (section 5.10) and the liquid fire jet (section 5.11). - Using a 27mm AF open-ended spanner, undo and remove the valve sleeve. - Remove the "O" seal (item 14) from the underside of the sleeve lower flange where it mates with the valve block.
 Check the condition of the seal.
 If any deterioration of the seal is detected, it must be replaced. - Check the condition of the "O" seal groove.
 If there is any damage to the seal mating surfaces, the sleeve must be replaced. - Check the condition of the valve block surface where the seal mates.
 The surface must be free from damage such as significant scratches.
 As a guide, scratches detectable with a fingernail are considered significant.
 If significant damage is detected, contact Ultramagic for further advice. - Check inside the sleeve-mounting hole in the valve block for any dirt.
-Clean if necessary.

-- Replacement is generally the reverse procedure of removal.
+Clean if necessary. - Replacement is generally the reverse procedure of removal.
 Prior to replacing the seal, apply a thin smear of Krytox 125 grease to the seal. - Upon re-assembly, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
 Apply leak detector fluid to all the joints.
 Check for any leaks.
 If any leaks are detected they must be corrected prior to return to service.

-5.14 Removal of Fuel Hose
+5.13 Removal of Fuel Hose

-To replace a fuel hose, refer to Figure 8 and proceed as follows:
+To replace a fuel hose, refer to Figures 1 and 9 and proceed as follows:

-- Ensure that the burner is completely vented of fuel and that the hose is disconnected from the fuel cylinder. - Using a 15mm open-ended spanner, undo the hose from the valve block or the fuel intake valve if minor modification Id.224 is implemented to the burner. - Remove all PTFE tape from the screw thread. - Replace the hose with a new one if necessary.
-When ordering a replacement hose, refer to Figure 8 and specify the length and end fitting required.
+- Figure 9 - Ensure that the burner is completely vented of fuel and that the hose is disconnected from the fuel cylinder. - Using a 15mm open-ended spanner, undo the hose from the valve block. - Remove all PTFE tape from the screw thread. - Replace the hose with a new one if necessary.
+When ordering a replacement hose, refer to Figure 10 and specify the length and end fitting required.
 Cover the thread with a minimum of three turns of PTFE tape.
 Wind the tape on to the thread in the correct direction so that it does not tend to undo whilst it is being screwed in to the valve block.
-Take care when re-fitting the hose to prevent damage to the thread in the aluminium valve block or the fuel intake valve if minor modification Id.224 is implemented to the burner. - Ensure that the hose to valve block or to fuel inlet valve joint is tight. - Pressure test the hose by connecting the fuel connector to a 7 Bar (100 psi) compressed air supply.
-Check the joint between the fuel connector and the hose and the joint between the hose and the fuel inlet post or the fuel intake valve.
-The joints may be checked using leak detection fluid and watching for bubbles when the air pressure is applied.
-If any bubbles are observed, then there is a leak, which must be rectified before further burner use.
+Take care when re-fitting the hose to prevent damage to the thread in the aluminium valve block. - Ensure that the hose to valve block joint is tight.